Golf course temporary fencing

 The temporary fencing erected at the moment, has in places, fallen over and is obvioulsy not capable of doing it's job, even on a temporary basis.

-Management/Golf Committee, need to examine and rectify these temporary fences, to ensure the safety of our residents.
+Management needs to examine and rectify these temporary fences, to ensure the safety of our residents.

 Solid Timber Fencing